Politics of Bihar: Politics of development under Kumar

 Nitish Kumar, a once-close aide of Lalu Yadav, split with his party after the "Yadavisation" of politics and the administration.
 According to Arun Sinha, Yadav initially wanted to project Kumar as the leader of the Kurmi community, but Kumar had much bigger ambitions.
 On many occasions, Kumar refrained from associating himself with a particular community, even his own caste.
 During Yadav's tenure, a Kurmi chetna rally was organised in Patna.
 Kumar initially decided not to attend the rally but he and George Fernández eventually attended.
 At the rally, Kumar attacked Yadav's rule and the alleged marginalisation of other castes, who were equally ambitious as the Yadavs.

-Initially, Kumar suffered defeats to Yadav and his party but was eventually was able to form a social axis of "forward castes" with Koeri and Kurmi caste, who were Kumar's core supporters.
+Initially, Kumar suffered defeats to Yadav and his party but was eventually able to form a social axis of "forward castes" with Koeri and Kurmi caste, who were Kumar's core supporters.
 After assuming power, Kumar launched a series of strikes against criminal politicians.
 All of the former "bahubalis" (strongman) politicians were jailed, as were the politicians-turned-criminals Prabhunath Singh, Mohammad Shahabuddin and Anand Mohan Singh.
 In his bid to make Bihar crime-free, many politicians from Kumar's own party were arrested.
 The era of "identity politics" unleashed by Yadav was replaced by "politics of development".
 Though caste-based rallies were still organised to mobilise voters during elections, Kumar's detachment from such rallies became a point of discussion.
 A rally of Kurmis in Gandhi Maidan drew statewide attention when media reported that while the crowd was enthused by the presence of Chief Minister and slogans like Garv se kaho ham Kurmi hai (say it with pride, I am a Kurmi) were chanted, he did not utter a word on caste.